-Score Verification 1 () Absence of information about independent assurance (verification) of assessed indicators/reporting 0,5 Only part of the reporting have passed independent assurance (verification) or reporting on the assessed indicators has been accepted by state control authorities 1 All indicators/reporting have been independently assured (verified)
+Score Verification . () Absence of information about assurance (verification) of assessed indicators/reporting by a third party 1 All indicators/reporting have been independently assured (verified) by a third party

 4.2.3 Performance

 The effectiveness of risk mitigation and the use of opportunities is assessed by quantitative and qualitative indicators.
 The main indicators for the reporting block are: